system76/docs/content/Minecraft-Server-Hosting.md

 # Hosting A Minecraft Server

 Minecraft 1.17 dropped on June 8, 2021.
 In this article, we will be going over how to set up a Minecraft server on your Pop!_OS or Ubuntu install.
-System76 or Mojang recommends having a 8GB minimum but 16GB is preferred.
-Any hard drive over 128GB will work for a basic minecraft server, a drive of 1TB to 2TB is recommended for having backups.
+System76 or Mojang recommends having an 8GB minimum but 16GB is preferred.
+Any hard drive over 128GB will work for a basic Minecraft server, a drive of 1TB to 2TB is recommended for having backups.
 This article will use mostly Terminal commands, if you want a refresher on the terminal you can see our article [here](https://support.system76.com/articles/terminal-basics).

 ## Updating and Installing Software Needed

-To install the Minecraft server we will need to install Java (listed as default-jdk), wget, screen, and nmap.
+To install the Minecraft server we will need to install Java (listed as default-JDK), wget, screen, and nmap.
 Java is what Minecraft runs in - we are also marking it as held so no future updates are applied (some java updates can break the server). wget will allow us to download the Minecrafter Server from a URL hosted by Mojang.
 Downloading the Minecraft Server Jar we put the file in the directory directly instead of using a web browser.
 Screen will allow us to run commands and the server in an environment we do not need to have open or be connected to - think of it as a virtual terminal instance you can connect and disconnect from. nmap is a network scanner that we will use for testing and network configuration.

 To open a terminal window go to the activities button in the upper left corner of the screen and click it then use the search function to search for Terminal.
 Click to open it and then run the following commands to update your system: